Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Start tracking for freeWhat does NOT earn XP

 Common misconceptions about XP.
-These activities do not earn XP:
+These activities earn no XP, or far less than you might expect:

 - Award tickets (booked with miles): no XP, no miles, no UXP